MonashDeepNeuron/HPC-Training/src/chapter2/scanf.md

-# Scanf()
+# Scanf

-In C programming language, scanf is a function that stands for Scan Formatted String.
-It is used to read data from stdin (standard input stream i.e. usually keyboard) and then writes the result into the given arguments.
+scanf() is a function in the C programming language that stands for "Scan Formatted String."
+It is part of the standard input/output library (stdio.h) and is used to read data from the standard input stream (usually the keyboard) and store it into specified variables based on format specifiers.

-It accepts character, string, and numeric data from the user using standard input. scanf also uses format specifiers like printf.
-## scanf Syntax
-The syntax of scanf() in C is similar to the syntax of printf().
+The general syntax of scanf() is:

-int scanf( const char *format, ... );
+int scanf(const char *format, ...);
-Here,

-int is the return type.
-format is a string that contains the format specifiers(s).
+Here's a brief explanation of the parameters:

+format: A string that contains format specifiers to specify the types of data to be read from the input.
+The format specifiers are preceded by a percent sign %.
+For example, %d is used to read an integer, %f for a floating-point number, %c for a character, %s for a string, etc.

-“…” indicates that the function accepts a variable number of arguments.
+...: The ellipsis ... indicates that scanf() can accept a variable number of arguments.
+This means you can pass multiple variables to scanf() to store the data read from the input.

+To use scanf(), you need to pass the address of the variables where the input data should be stored.
+This is achieved by using the address-of operator & before the variable name.
+For example, if you want to read an integer and store it in the variable num, you would write scanf("%d", &num);.

 ## Example format specifiers recognized by scanf:

 %d to accept input of integers.

-%ld to  accept input of long integers
+%ld to  accept input of long integersgi

 %lld to accept input of long long integers